annakovesdi/eco-era-store/README.md

 Tutors helping along the way. most times i solved the issues myself after being helped on the way by a tutor.
 Tutor help was contacted lot's of times throughout my project.

 Eco Era Store
-Text, Images and Concept all copyright of Eco Era Store Eveline Snoeij KVK:77336542
+Text, Images and Concept all copyright of Eco Era Store Promo video by Anna Kovesdi, intellectual property of Eco Era Store Eveline Snoeij
+KVK:77336542
 BTW nummer: NL003188712B85